 Specific Costume Piece Sources

-Note: I have not purchased these items myself unless indicated, and am not
+Note: I have not purchased these items myself unless indicated, and am not associated with any of the merchants.

 A word to the wise if you're purchasing lingerie on-line--shop around.
 You'll find that the majority of sites you visit are selling exactly the same thing from the distributor--after a while the photos will all look familiar.
 Prices vary wildly: why pay twice as much for the same thing?